kolkhis/tech-notes/linux/bash_cheatsheet.md

     * Often confused with the modification time, the change time is updated when the file's **metadata** *or* **content** is changed.
     * This includes changes to the file's **permissions,** **ownership,** and **content.**
     * It's important to note that `ctime` is not the creation time of the file.
-Unix and traditional Linux filesystems do not store the creation time of a file.
+        * Unix and traditional Linux filesystems do not store the creation time of a file.

+* `stat {file}` will show all three of `{file}`'s timestamps.
+* Modification Time: `ls -lt` will list files with their modification times.
+* Access Time: Use `ls --time=atime -lt` to list files with access times.
+* Change Time: Use `ls --time=ctime -lt` to list files with change times.

 ### `find` Options
 ### Global Options